 Financial support for California individuals who are unable to work because of a disabling medical condition could be eligible for financial support through the Social Security Administration.
 Eligibility for Social Security Disability Insurance benefits is strict, and other types of income could affect it.
-Some individuals who receive disability benefits from the VA may wonder if this could impact their ability to get SSDI benefits.
+Some individuals who receive disability benefits from the VA may wonder if this could impact their ability to get SSDI/SSI benefits.

 2 sources of disability support